ivymiao/cv/index.md

 ### __Real-time Action Recognition Based on Kinect__ `2017.5`
 Collected human action information and defined the command for a certain posture, and completed the task of playing games with Kinect based on human motion recognition.

-### __Stock Trends Prediction Based on Gaussian Process Regression__ `2017.1`
-Used GPR to capture changes in stock price with kernel function, and predicted the stock price next day based on the prices before.

 ### __Kernel Porting of VAD Tree in Windows__ `2016.12`
 Changed the VAD tree structure in the WRK source code from the AVL tree to a red-black tree, refer to Linux kernel code.

-### __Detection and Recognition of DTMF Signals__ `2016.11`
-Detected and recognized DTMF signals based on Goertzel algorithm by C++.

 ### __Music Synthesis System__ `2016.6`
 Synthesized melody based on the existing music scores, and analyzed and imitated the sounds of different instruments.